Home Inspector - Initial Active License by Examination (HI 0401)

-EDUCATION/EXPERIENCE: The applicant must demonstrate proof of completing a course of study approved by the department of not less than 120 hours that covers the 8 components of a home and has passed the examination required by the department.
+EDUCATION/EXPERIENCE: The applicant must demonstrate proof of completing a course of study approved by the department of not less than 120 hours that covers the 8 components of a home.
 This is not a complete listing of educational and experience requirements.
 Please see the application instructions page for complete information.

 FINGERPRINTS:An applicant must have a background check as part of the licensing process.To learn more about fingerprinting, please visit our fingerprint FAQS.